cutepengu/OOP-Project/PROJECT_DOCUMENTATION.md

 ### 4. Explain the improvements that should be made in the next stage of development.
 In the next stage of development, focusing on improving the game’s aesthetics by creating a graphical user interface with clear visuals and interactive buttons would greatly enhance the user experience.
 Alongside this, adding a way to save leaderboard data between sessions will also help give the game a more polished and complete feel.

+## Evaluation of System
+#### 1. Explain how you could improve your system in future updates.
+Analyse the impact these updates could have on the user experience.
+To improve my system in the future, I believe that adding more modes and a graphical user interface will be beneficial as it will allow a variety of users to enjoy the game at once and through building on the program's aesthetics, it will make it visually appealing.

+#### 2. Evaluate the system in terms of how well it meets the requirements and specifications.
+My system now meets all the requirements and specifications I have defined at the start of my project.
+Although I was not successful in running my program with a GUI, it has all the modes required to make it a fully working and enjoyable game.

+#### 3. Evaluate your processes in terms of project management.
+I believe that I was not good at managing my project as I did have to do more work as the hand in date came nearer.
+Although I finished my program, I believe that I could have made more imporvements on my code.
+However, I am satisfied with the end results.

+#### 4. Gather feedback from at least two peers on meeting of functional and non-functional specifications.
+Evaluate your project in relation to peer feedback.
+Peer 1 (Miles):

+    - The game content is really interesting, and I can see how it can strongly benifit students of all ages in their studies of math.
+I See it more useful as avoiding silly mistakes.

+    - A nagative I have is the variety of questions is limited, and the difficulty scaling could be improved further.
+This also ties into how some of the questions it asks are unreasonably difficult, regardless of ability.

+    - Overall its a good program, and a good foundation to be built upon, that could make it an excelent study tool.

+Peer 2(Will):

+    - The game content is extremely thourough and I can see the usability of the game for educational purposes for all ages.

+    - The game could improve in variety of questions and the dificulty scaling could be improved.

+I believe that the fundamentals of my project was crafted well however, I was not able to reach into the smaller details and

+#### 5. Justify your use of OOP class features
+type